muhammadshiraz/next-evvent-dashboard/README.md

 # Next Evvent Dashboard

-Next Evvent Dashboard is a web application built using Next.js, React.js, and Tailwind CSS.
+Next Event Dashboard is a web application built using Next.js, React.js, and Tailwind CSS.
 It provides a user-friendly dashboard with various widgets and interactive components.

 ## Table of Contents
 - [Introduction](#introduction)